 Verizon - coverage comes at a price

-America's largest carrier will grant you at least a bar or two from the cornfields of Illinois, to sweet home Alabama, but that superior network of towers will cost ya - Verizon's unlimited plans are at the highest price, both for a single line ($95 w/AutoPay), and for the most popular 4-line family endeavor.
+America's largest carrier will grant you at least a bar or two from the cornfields of Illinois, to sweet home Alabama, but that superior network of towers will cost ya - Verizon's unlimited plans are costly, both for a single line ($90 w/AutoPay), and for the most popular 4-line family endeavor.
 You can, however, mix and match plan types on each line, even within the same family, which is pretty unique as far as carrier offers go.

 AT&T strikes the balance

 The second-largest US carrier also has very expansive coverage outside of big cities, casting a bit smaller net than Verizon, and has a bit cheaper unlimited prices to reflect on that, at $80 for a single line.
 It does over free HBO streaming, though, and its GSM network means a much wider range of compatible phones, so its "enhanced" plans can hit the nail on the head for you.

 Underestimate the Un-carrier at your own peril.
 Flamboyant CEO aside, ever since T-Mobile started a plan price war with the big guys, the combination of aggressive marketing and great phone/plan discounts, propelled it to new heights in subscriber growth.
 That phase seems to be abating now, though, and its prices ($80 for a single line) reflect what's on offer - fastest average download speeds, largest data cap, and free Netflix, but a tad weaker coverage outside big metropolitan areas, compared to AT&T or Verizon.

 Sprint - unlimited on the cheap